 - Mentions of your brand in social media

-- Contents you produced shared by others
+- Content you produced which is shared by others

-The three main aspects of off-page SEO are link building, social media sharing, and social bookmarking.
+The three main aspects of off-page SEO are link building, social media sharing and social bookmarking.

 If an article or blog uses you as reference and links back to your webpage, it is letting search engines know that your web page has useful, authoritative information.